slamora/brackets-wiki/File-System-Implementations.md

 ### `exists(path, callback)`
 * `@param {string} path`
-* `@param {function(boolean)} callback`
+* `@param {function(?string, boolean)} callback`
-* Determine whether a file or directory exists at the given path by calling back asynchronously with a boolean, which is true if the file exists and false otherwise.
+* Determine whether a file or directory exists at the given path by calling back asynchronously with either an error or a boolean, which is true if the file exists and false otherwise.
+The error will never be `FileSystemError.NOT_FOUND`; in that case, there will be no error and the boolean parameter will be false.

 ### `readdir(path, callback)`
 * `@param {string} path`